Renumelb/Homework02/README.md

 - Automation of all tasks doing away the manual work of collating data which most individuals avoid.
 - Digit's use of technological solutions making its customers day to day living simpler.

 ## Domain Landscape and Company Performance <a name="paragraph3"></a>

 Personal finance Fintech is still a nascent industry with most startups pre dominantly operating in the North American market.

+Digit has stated in this case study has been voted one of the best in the industry and is currently values at approx. US$500M.
+Digit's revenue is estimated at US$15M per annum approx. and employs approx 120 people.

 But in the last few years, this has seen rapid change with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.

+## Trends

 The growth of Open Banking, Data Analytics and Artifical Intelligence will accelarate the personal finance products that will be introduced in the coming years.

-## Trends

 The process of digitalisation of financial transactions has also been steeply accelerated by Covid 19.
 Social distancing and lockdowns have forced the young and the old, globally, down the digital path making the growth in personal finance applications a "given".